awsdocs/aws-java-developer-guide/doc_source/examples-pinpoint-create-campaign.rst

 Then create a new campaign in |PINlong| by providing the :aws-java-class:`WriteCampaignRequest
 <services/pinpoint/model/WriteCampaignRequest>` with the campaign configuration to a
 :aws-java-class:`CreateCampaignRequest` object.
-Finally pass the CreateCampaignRequest object to the
+Finally, pass the CreateCampaignRequest object to the
 |pinpointclient|'s :methodname:`createCampaign` method.

 **Code**